mmgen/MMGenLive/README.md

             sudo ./build_system.sh

+An up-to-date version of the MMGenLive internal documentation can be found [here][8]

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 [**Forum**][4] |